eosnetworkfoundation/docsgen/docs/GeneratingDocuments.md

 These are not markdown files so they are stored under `reference/mandel-contracts`

+In addition the markdown docs from `mandel-contracts` are published into the folder `smart-contracts/mandel-contracts`

 ## Mandel Contract Developer Toolkit ##
 The `mandel.cdt` is cloned and doxygen is run to generate html files.

 These are not markdown files so they are stored under `reference/mandel.cdt`

+In addition the markdown docs from `mandel-cdt` are published into the folder `smart-contracts/mandel-cdt`

 ## Setting up New Locales ##
 **Docusaurus i18n configs**